Our objectives

 1.ILTR Auction

-1. On the day of auction, counterparty firms will bid for reserves, against a range of collateral, at the maximum spread to Bank Rate they are willing to pay.
-Not all firms will be successful in their bids (eg counterparty B).
+1. On the day of auction, counterparty firms bid for reserves against a range of collateral, at the maximum spread to Bank Rate they are willing to pay.
+Not all bids will succeed (eg counterparty B).

 2.Settlement at T+2